EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 judge."
 Paris's father was not called as a witness, but he represented Paris before the panel.
 During his closing argument, he stated that he attended the sentencing hearing at Paris's request.
-But the parties had stipulated --- and the client's testimony confirmed --- that when the judge asked her whether she was represented by counsel, she responded that Paris had failed to appear and that she did not expect him to because "he's been doing nothing but trying to get in my pants."
+But the parties had stipulated---and the client's testimony confirmed---that when the judge asked her whether she was represented by counsel, she responded that Paris had failed to appear and that she did not expect him to because "he's been doing nothing but trying to get in my pants."